DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Ensure cloud configuration matches or exceeds your on-premise security requirements
     - Understand the cloud vendor's security strategy
     - Cloud shared responsibility by model:
-        - Software as a Service (SaaS):
+        - 🥑Software as a Service (SaaS):
             - the vendor is responsible for all maintenance of the SaaS services
-        - Platform as a Service (PaaS):
+        - 🥑Platform as a Service (PaaS):
             - customers deploy apps that they’ve created or acquired, manage their apps, and modify config settings on the host
             - the vendor is responsible for maintenance of the host and the underlying cloud infrastructure
+            - Cloud computing systems where the customer only provides application code for execution on a vendor-supplied computing platform are examples of platform as a service (PaaS) computing.
-        - Infrastructure as a Service (IaaS):
+        - 🥑Infrastructure as a Service (IaaS):
             - IaaS models provide basic computing resources to customers
             - customers install OSs and apps and perform required maintenance
             - the vendor maintains cloud-based infra, ensuring that customers have access to leased systems